pyvista/pyvista/examples/04-lights/README.rst

 * Choose between preset lighting systems for plotters
 * Disable lighting on the mesh level
 * Learn about the different light types
-* Customize the shape of directional lights
+* Customize the shape of positional lights
 * Use actors to visualize the beams of spotlights